Admissions & Audition Information - Music

 - A transcript (if possible)

-Jacksonville University offers competitive talent scholarships in all areas.
-Full-tuition music scholarships are available for positions in our Honors Brass and Woodwind Quintets, and Honors String Quartet and Honors Jazz and Percussion ensembles (subject to position vacancy).
-Contact the Division of Music at 904-256-7370 for more details.
+Jacksonville University offers competitive talent scholarships up to full-tuition in all areas.
+Contact the Music Department at 904-256-7370 for more details.

 Theory Placement Exam

-All prospective music majors are required to take a theory placement exam that will be given either on the day of your audition or prior to the start of the fall semester.
+All prospective music majors are required to take a theory placement exam that will be given either on the day of your audition or the first week of the fall semester.
 The exam will evaluate note reading, scales, keys, intervals and chords.